shazzner/bootVagrantintoWordpress/README.md

 A simple script that creates a vagrant box with wordpress ready to go

 ## About
+It should be noted this script is still in development!

 Doing web development might require having several separate instances of Wordpress going on your development machine.
 This script will spin up a Vagrant box and setup wordpress.

 It will launch the site on localhost on port 8080.
 Future versions might set a specific IP and add a domain name to your hosts file.